SoftHu/tos_avg/En/QuestStartTalkENode_1751372301812003.md

 graph
 Start -->1751377615148325[<b>Speaker 👉 Hephaestus:</b>
 \nMorning, &lbrace;c.playername&rbrace;.
-I'm happy to see you well.\nI heard you've been exploring the fox ruins.
+I'm happy to see you well.\nI heard you've been exploring the &lbrace;location.10&rbrace;.
 It's dangerous there, eh?
 I was a little worried about you.]
 1751377615148325 -->|I didn't have any trouble.|1751378039158059[<b>Speaker 👉 Hephaestus:</b>
 \nI wish the renovations on my forge were finished.